about us

 I have always had a love for the outdoors.
 I grew up camping most weekends and truly enjoyed being out in nature.
 Today you can find me in my own yard tending to my flower beds or looking for a new plant to add to my collection.

 I retired in 2022 after 27 years of being an elementary classroom educator in Cypress Fairbanks ISD.
 My career was split between Lieder Elementary and A. Robison Elementary.
 Even after 27 years, I can say that I still have a passion for teaching.
 God has blessed me with this opportunity to share my love for gardening with my love of children.
-I look forward to all the fun garden experiences I will share with them!
+I look forward to all the fun garden experiences I will share with them in my 4th year as a Garden Educator with Ready to Grow Gardens!

 Are you ready to join the team?
-Applications open for the 23-24 school year.
+Applications open for the 24-25 school year.
+We are seeking one part time outdoor educator.